-School-based apprentices and trainees, typically in Years 10, 11 and 12, are trained in the workplace and with a training organisation, in their chosen apprenticeship or traineeship while continuing to study towards their Queensland Certificate of Education (Senior Certificate or equivalent).
+School-based apprentices and trainees, typically in Years 10, 11 and 12, are trained in the workplace and with a training organisation, in their chosen apprenticeship or traineeship while continuing to study towards their Queensland Certificate of Education or equivalent.

-To commence a school-based apprenticeship or traineeship (SAT), a student must have the support of the employer, the school, supervising registered training organisation (referred to as training organisation), and their parent or guardian.
+To commence a school-based apprenticeship or traineeship (SAT), a student must first have the support of their school.
+The support of the employer, supervising registered training organisation (referred to as training organisation), and their parent or guardian will also be required.

 The employer, student and parent or guardian (if appropriate) will be required to sign a training contract (with the assistance of an Australian Apprenticeship Support Network [AASN] provider) agreeing to work together for the length of the apprenticeship or traineeship.

 It is anticipated that, prior to lodging the training contract for registration, the AASN provider will ensure that the parties to the contract work together, and with the parent or guardian and the school, to negotiate a schedule of education, training and employment (ETES).
 There must be some impact on the student's school timetable for the program to be considered school-based and this schedule will show that impact.
 The ATF-023 Education, Training and Employment Schedule form is optional and available to assist the parties to record the agreed arrangements.